lilfetz22/linkedIn-post-automation-multi-agent/README.md

 ### Basic Execution

-Run the application from the command line:
+Run the application from the command line with your virtual environment activated:

 ```bash
 python main.py